Coach Soccer USA – The Texas Way, Y’all

 As part of the program, there is a holiday week for the 4th of July.
 During this camp-free week I stayed in Austin, the state capital of Texas.
 I got to experience its famous eclectic music scene and for the 4th of July I got to watch a Fireworks Display in the city.
 It is such a cool laidback city.
 I visited the famous Barton Springs, a recreational outdoor swimming pool which is fed from underground springs.
 It’s a truly incredible facility open to the public.

 My coaching contract ended on the 10th of August but my experience certainly didn’t!
 I was lucky enough to be able to stay with one of my host families in Houston for 5 days.
 They kindly offered me their home again and I was able to chill and enjoy quality time with the family before heading to the “Big Apple”, New York City.

 I spent eight days visiting friends. – some of whom I had not seen in 6 years!
 It was a hectic week which involved a lot of traveling and sightseeing but I loved every minute of it.
 It sure is the city that never sleeps!
 I visited the famous tourist attractions such as the Empire State Building, the 9/11 Memorial Pools, Central Park and Times Square, but walking across the iconic Brooklyn Bridge was my favourite of them all.
 Seeing the Manhattan skyline at sunset was breath-taking.

 Overall, I honestly had the best summer of my life and I would highly recommend it to anyone who has an interest in football and coaching and who wants to travel.
 The experience I gained has been invaluable and I have grown so much as a person thanks to it.

-Interested in making your own Coach Soccer USA memories in 2019?
-No coaching experience of badges are required and anyone aged 18-30 is eligible to apply.
-90% of Assessment Day participants get hired.
+Interested in making your own Coach Soccer USA memories in 2020?
+No coaching experience or badges are required and anyone aged 18-30 is eligible to apply.
+90% of Recruitment Day participants get hired.